-Master Gardener Volunteers are members of the local community who are trained by University Extension Specialists in different aspects of plant science.
-In exchange for instruction, persons who become Master Gardener Volunteers spend some time as volunteers working with the staff of the local University Extension Offices in their respective counties to extend information to their community about horticulture.
-Volunteers are supervised and guided by local Extension advisors.
+Master Gardener Volunteers are members of the local community who are trained by University of Wisconsin Specialists in different aspects of plant science.
+In exchange for instruction, persons who become Master Gardener Volunteers spend some time as volunteers working with the staff of the local County Extension Offices in their respective counties to extend information to their community about horticulture.
+Volunteers are supervised and guided by local Extension advisers.

 To become a certified Master Gardener Volunteer, any resident of Wisconsin 18 years or older is eligible to become a Master Gardener Volunteer.
 Participants must attend 36 hours of instruction, fulfill a commitment to volunteer at least 24 hours of service to their community, and score a satisfactory grade on a final examination on the material covered.
 The exam is a take‑home, open‑book exam.

 Potential Master Gardner Volunteers should be interested in horticulture, dependable, unbiased and open-minded, and willing to help people with their horticultural concerns.
 Possible activities for volunteers are to assist in diagnosing plant problems, assist 4-H Clubs and other youth groups seeking information about plants, provide gardening talks to community organizations, assist in writing newsletters, assist in future Master Gardener Volunteer programs, assist in answering horticultural inquiries, or assist your local Extension Educator at various community events.